1. What is the combination/merger?

 4. What are the taxation consequences of the combination?

 Shareholders should seek their own independent professional advice about the taxation consequences of the Scheme.
-The Australian Tax Office (ATO) Class Order relating to the Scheme will become available early in 2018.
+The Australian Tax Office (ATO) Class Order relating to the Scheme is available online at www.tattsgroup.com/investor-relations/shareholders/combination.
 Please also refer to section 15 of the Tatts Scheme Booklet which includes a summary example of the tax implications on page 102.
+A tax calculator guide has been provided at www.tattsgroup.com/investor-relations/shareholders to assist shareholders to calculate the cost base of their New Tabcorp Shares.

 5. What has happened to my Tatts shareholder elections?